 I am a software consultant and one half of R2 Software & Systeme UG (haftungsbeschränkt).
 In my spare time, I am also a researcher for software technology, compilers, and programming langauges.My current research interests include:

 - High-level languages (specifically declarative languages) and their interaction with low-level systems

 - New approaches to program synthesis and re-engineering

 Software ConsultingI am interested in bringing software technology to practitioners and in applying it to real-life challenges.
 Feel free to contact me if you have a challenging software problem and could use a hand!

 I am currently serving as professor for Software Engineering and Programming Languages at Goethe University Frankfurt, in a temporary position.
-Previously I worked in the software industry at a search company that has grown a bit beyond its initial goals, and at the University of Massachusetts, Amherst, on parallelisable query languages for Java, as a postdoctoral fellow with Yannis Smaragdakis.
+Previously I worked in the software industry at Google, and in research, both at the University of Massachusetts, Amherst, on parallelisable query languages for Java, as a postdoctoral fellow with Yannis Smaragdakis.

 This page is Copyright © 2004-2015 Christoph Reichenbach.
 Re-use in whole or in parts is allowed without restriction.